Bujnik/CGT-36-Shortener/README.md

 My takeaways: <br>
 -> Getting familiar with Strategy pattern <br>
 -> Practice with data structures (Map) <br>
--> Writing a bit code for testing purposes
+-> Writing a bit code for testing purposes <br>
+-> Writing more tests using JUnit